- Reasonable $35 annual fee

-The OpenSky® Secured Visa® Credit Card’s interest rate is slightly above the secured-card average, according to WalletHub’s latest Credit Card Landscape Report, but that still doesn’t mean you should ever carry a balance from month to month.
+The OpenSky® Secured Visa® Credit Card’s interest rate is about the same as the secured-card average, according to WalletHub’s latest Credit Card Landscape Report, but that still doesn’t mean you should ever carry a balance from month to month.
 Just think of it this way: carrying a balance on a secured card basically amounts to charging yourself to use your own money, considering that your credit line is self-funded.
 So strive to enjoy this particular benefit on an emergency-only basis.
 The goal is to improve your credit, not to finance large purchases.

 $25 Credit-Limit-Change Fees

 During the first year your account is open, you will be free to add to your security deposit as you please — up to a maximum of $3,000 — thus helping your credit score via improved credit utilization.
 But when the second year rolls around, you will have to pay a $25 fee to either add to or withdraw from your deposit.
 That’s just not right, considering that it’s your money at play and you have assumed all of the issuer’s risk of nonpayment.
 And it’s why you should try to keep this card for no longer than 12 months.

 Other Things To Consider About OpenSky Secured Credit Card

 Costly Cash Advances

 In addition to a fee of $6 or 5% of the amount you withdraw, whichever is higher, OpenSky’s regular APR for cash advances will immediately begin to accrue.
 That makes such transactions quite expensive and explains why they should be done only in emergencies.

 Multiple Ways To Deposit